Gazi Husrev-Begova Street runs from Zelenih Beretki St. in the south to Mula Mustafe Bašeskije St. in the north.

 street is the popular Slatko Ćoše (Sweet Corner), which takes its name from the popular sweet shops that are located on the corners of two streets that meet here – Ferhadija and Sarači.

-This street was laid out in the first half of the 16th century as part of Gazi Husrev Bey mahala (neighborhood).
-In 1931 it was named after Gazi Husrev Bey – the most prominent governor of Bosnia and Sarajevo’s greatest benefactor.
+This street formed in the first half of the 16th century as part of Gazi Husrev Bey’s mahala and during the Ottoman and Austro-Hungarian periods it was divided into two separate streets – Veliki Kujundžiluk and Predimare.

 Veliki Kujundžiluk, which takes its name from the goldsmiths who worked here, ran from where Zelenih Beretki is today to where

 Ferhadija and Sarači now meet.
 The section of the street that runs from Slatko Ćoše to Mula Mustafe Bašeskije was known as Predimare, Pred Imaretom and Imaret Čaršija, after the public kitchen that provided free meals for travelers and the poor.